-"Statute"), that also refers only to the "statute of limitations," nevertheless applies to statutes of repose.
+However, in this case a Second Circuit panel found that 12 U.S.C. § 1821(d)(14), an extender statute applicable to FDIC claims (the "Statute") that was enacted after CERCLA's extender statute and, like CERCLA's provision, refers only to the "statute of limitations," is nevertheless an exception to Section 13's statute of repose.
+The panel decided it was bound by FDIC v.
+First Horizon Asset Securities, App.39a-73a (2d Cir.
+2016), in which a divided Second Circuit joined the Fifth Circuit in arriving at the same result.
 See FDIC v.
-RBS Secs.
-Inc., 798 F.3d 244 (5th Cir.
+RBS Secs., Inc., 798 F.3d 244 (5th Cir.
 2015).
-Two other Circuits have reached the same result concerning 12 U.S.C. § 1787(b)(14), a virtual identical extender statute for NCUA claims.
+Two other Circuits reached the same conclusion concerning 12 U.S.C. § 1787(b)(14), a virtually identical extender statute for NCUA claims.
 See NCUA v.
 Nomura Home Equity Loan, Inc., 764 F.3d 1199 (10th Cir.
 2014); NCUA v.
-RBS Secs., Inc., 2016 U.S. App.
-LEXIS 14948 (9th Cir.
-Aug.
-15, 2016).
-And those courts have approved another Second Circuit ruling, rendered before CTS, that so applied a third similar, subsequentlyenacted extender statute for FHFA claims.
-Since none of these courts followed CTS, they raise the question whether this Court somehow sub silentio intended, and now intends, that the basic principles of law articulated in CTS or the rationale for that decision should be limited to its facts.
-Or does CTS stand for the proposition it articulated that extender statutes that refer only to the "statute of limitations" should not be applied to "statutes of repose"?
+RBS Sec., 833 F.3d 1125 (9th Cir.
+2016).
+And those courts approved another Second Circuit ruling, decided before CTS, that so applied a third similar, subsequently-enacted extender statute for FHFA claims (together, the "Circuit Extender Decisions").

+None of the Circuit Extender Decisions applied the teachings of CTS.
+Instead, to further their own views of the legislative purpose, they failed to follow the plain language of the extender statutes they addressed.
+Accordingly, the decision below and the other Circuit Extender Decisions raise the question whether this Court sub silentio intended, and now intends, that the basic principles of law articulated in CTS, and now in CALPERS, or the rationale for those decisions, should not be followed.
+Or do CTS and CALPERS stand for the propositions they articulated that extender statutes that refer only to the "statute of limitations" should not be applied to "statutes of repose" and that Section 13's repose statute provides "defendants full and final security after three years"?

-Amici believe there is no basis to confine the principles of law CTS articulated to its facts.
-They and their members have a strong interest in this Court granting the petition for certiorari because the decision below is untenable and enormously consequential, and has far-reaching implications, for four principal reasons:
+SIFMA believes the Statute should be interpreted in accordance with its text.
+SIFMA and its members have a strong interest in this Court granting the petition for certiorari because the decision below and the other Circuit Extender Decisions are untenable and have far-reaching implications, for four principal reasons: